Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means being very healthy or energetic.
-The phrase uses "flea" figuratively, emphasizing agility or liveliness, not its literal meaning.
+The idiom uses "flea" figuratively, emphasizing agility or liveliness, not its literal meaning.

 Origin: